Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegate Ta Van Ha speaks on the morning of October 30.
 Photo: National Assembly Media

 Mr. Ha also proposed decentralization and clearer delegation of power to localities, especially the provincial level, when using capital for national target programs.
-For example, the program sets the goal of solving housing, livelihoods, and domestic water, but if the locality has solved those problems, it can adjust to use capital for other more urgent problems, without having to ask for the Central Government's opinion.
+For example, the program sets the goal of solving housing, livelihoods, and domestic water, but if the locality has solved those problems, it can adjust to use capital for other more urgent issues, without having to ask for the Central Government's opinion.
 That is, the Central Government only manages the targets and goals, while the province decides how to do it, ensuring initiative.

 Presenting the previous report to the Supervisory Delegation, Chairman of the Ethnic Council Y Thanh Ha Nie Kdam said that the National Target Program for Sustainable Poverty Reduction for the 2021-2025 period has a total minimum capital of VND 75,000 billion.
 However, the issuance of documents is still slower than the regulations; some issued documents have problems, localities have proposed that they need to be revised and supplemented; the allocation of the central budget is slow; some localities have arranged low counterpart funds.